SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 ## Wildcard Subscriptions
 Duration: 0:10:00

 Since we're using the Solace binder we really want to be able to make topic subscriptions with wildcards.
 The good news is that we're in luck!
-There are 2 different options for configuring your topic subscriptions on consuming funcitons.
+There are 2 different options for configuring your topic subscriptions on consuming functions.
 Both options are configured in the Spring application properties.

 ### Wildcards in the destination
 The first way to do it is in the `destination` property itself.
 The Solace binder uses the `destination` property to both name the queue that the app will bind to, but also as a topic subscription on the queue.